maldoinc/wireup/docs/pages/factory_functions.md

 !!! info
-    The return type of the function is mandatory to annotate as tells the container what type of dependency it can create.
+    * The return type of the function is mandatory to annotate as tells the container what type of dependency it can create.

-!!! warning
-    Factories can only depend on objects known by the container!
+    * Factories can only depend on objects known by the container!

 ## Examples